The Carburetor Shop LLC

 Conventional pointed valve with brass seat

-One may find lots of posts on various internet forums concerning the neopreme tip.
-Many have had issues with the neopreme tipped valves, and immediately determine (erroneously) that the neopreme tipped valve is not compatible with the current blends of fuel.
+One may find lots of posts on various internet forums concerning the neoprene tip.
+Many have had issues with the neoprene tipped valves, and immediately determine (erroneously) that the neoprene tipped valve is not compatible with the current blends of fuel.
 Our testing has not found this to be an issue.
-However, many NEWER neopreme tipped fuel valves do fail prematurely.
+However, many NEWER neoprene tipped fuel valves do fail prematurely.
 It is our opinion the reason for this premature failure is due to the valve manufacturers eliminating the “staking” procedure from the manufacture of the fuel valve seat to allow the valves to be sold cheaper.
 Staking was simply driving a hardened pointed tool against the broached orifice of the seat.
 This procedure would eliminate any sharp edges created with the broaching procedure, and create a chamfer that would give the valve a greater seating area.
-The sharp edges can cut into the neopreme tip, thus causing premature failure.
+The sharp edges can cut into the neoprene tip, thus causing premature failure.
 The enthusiast can approximate this procedure prior to installing the new fuel valve in the carburetor.
 To do so, the enthusiast should assemble a block of wood, a steel ball approximately 1 ˝ times the diameter of the seat orifice, a steel drift punch, and a ball peen hammer.
 Place the threaded end of the seat on the wood block (this prevents thread damage), place the ball inside the seat where the valve would normally fit, place the drift punch on top of the ball, and strike the drift punch with the hammer.
 CAUTION – use the ball only once.

 The spring-loaded valves were developed in the 1930’s (I think by Carter) for use on carburetors designed for off-road or marine applications.
 The spring minimizes the movement of the float during severe service, and maintains a more constant fuel level in the bowl.